Luan wood (sometimes also called Lauan plywood), is a type of plywood that comes from the Lauan trees of species in the Shorea genus.

 If you are using a circular saw for straight cuts, then using dimensional lumber to provide support on the sides is recommended.

-Set the circular saw for a shallow cut as this reduces the friction and limits the chances of splintering.
+Set the circular saw for a shallow cut, as this reduces friction and limits the chances of splintering.

 Although deforestation is still an issue, Luan plywood remains quite popular.